 It’s every homeowner’s nightmare!
-A door or window that lets cold air in during winter, or even cool air out during summer months.
+A door or window that lets cold air in during winter or even cool air out during the summer.
 In fact, sealing drafts could save you 10% to 15% on utility bills.
 But how can you stop drafts without breaking the bank?!?
-Luckily, there are a couple of budget-friendly solutions to help.
+Luckily, there are some of budget-friendly solutions to help.

 1. Shrink & Seal Windows